Connor-Knabe/install-scripts/README.md

 # install-scripts
-Scripts that can be used when setting up a new linux server
+Scripts that can be used to help setup a new linux server

-To Run
+### To Run:

-sudo curl -o- https://raw.githubusercontent.com/Connor-Knabe/install-scripts/master/init.sh | bash
+curl -o- https://raw.githubusercontent.com/Connor-Knabe/install-scripts/master/init.sh | sudo bash